rylew2/portfolio-rylew/content/project/machine-learning-assignments.md

   <figcaption>Wine converging at about 340 trainig examples, while abalone taks about 1000</figcaption>
 </figure>

 ### Boosting

+Boosting is an `ensemble` method of learning - the idea being combining many simple learners leads to a complex system that improves performance.
+In a common boosting algorithm like `Adaboost` each individual learner gets a weighted (depending on its error rate) vote towards the final hypothesis.
+In addition, each training example is given a variable weight.
+If the example is modeled poorly in previous learners, its weight increases, if its modeled correctly it decreases.
+Therefore, even with weak learners, we are always gaining information with learners.

 ### Support Vector Machines

+<blockquote> Future ML algorithms coming... </blockquote>
 ## Unsupervised - Randomized Optimization

 ## Unsupervised - Dimensionality reduction Algorithms